psmon/TopicEventBus/README.md

 # TopicEventBus

-http://doc.akka.io/docs/akka/snapshot/java/event-bus.htmlLet's implement Event Bus in C #, a Pub / Sub module included in Java Akka.
+Let's implement Event Bus in C #, a Pub / Sub module included in Java Akka.

 The Pub / Sub model has the advantage of easily separating and processing messages with the concept of a channel (topic).